luigidisotto/n-queens/README.md

 ![](https://github.com/luigidisotto/n-queens/blob/master/img/thread-comm.png)

 As we can see, for d=4, we have t_{synch} \approx 0, namely, in the completion time of the generic worker the cost communication is completely negligible.
 Instead, for d=8, we have t_e, t_w \approx t_{synch}, namely, the generic worker spends more time waiting for new tasks than to conquer the problem.
 In conclusion, we can say that in the attempt to make the computation more fine grained, namely for increasing values of parameter d, the number of needed PEs tends to decrease.
 That is a consequence of the fact that the computational graph behaves, for increasing values of d, as a sequential module.
-Furthermore, the communication latancies are the dominant factor.
+Furthermore, the communication latancies are the dominant factor.g